-Pre-Identify Heat Vulnerable People
+Pre-Identify People at Higher Risk

-Identifying heat-vulnerable people before a heat event provides an opportunity to share ways to prepare, gather basic information, offer check-ins and set expectations.
+Identifying people at higher risk from heat before a heat event provides an opportunity to share ways to prepare, gather basic information, offer check-ins and set expectations.
 You may want to inquire if the person already has someone reliable and committed to checking in on them so you can prioritize individuals that are more isolated.